 Our inclusion criteria prioritized high-quality, peer-reviewed studies and authoritative reports that provided data or analysis on one of the three focus areas in the context of the COVID-19 pandemic or its aftermath.
 Specifically, we included: (a) empirical studies (quantitative or qualitative) examining hybrid or online teaching implementations, teacher mental health/wellbeing, or educational technology use during COVID-19; (b) cross-national surveys or policy reports shedding light on global trends (e.g., UNESCO or World Bank education response surveys); and (c) pre-pandemic seminal literature on hybrid/blended learning or teacher wellbeing, for background purposes or defining concepts.
 Sources were excluded if they were not relevant to education or the pandemic context, or if they were opinion pieces without empirical or review grounding (except for a few insightful essays by known experts, which are used sparingly to illustrate emerging viewpoints).
-In total, our search yielded over 200 initial documents; after title/abstract screening for relevance and removing duplicates, we reviewed approximately 80 sources in full.
+In total, our search yielded over 200 initial documents; after screening for relevance and removing duplicates based on title and abstract, we reviewed approximately 80 sources in full.
 From these, we selected around 50 key sources to cite in this review, emphasizing recent (within the past 3–5 years) empirical findings and reviews.

 Data Extraction and Synthesis

 Given the narrative (qualitative) review approach, we did not perform a formal meta-analysis or statistical pooling of results.
-Instead, we used an inductive thematic synthesis to organize findings into the three main themes (hybrid teaching, teacher wellbeing, technology integration), while noting areas of overlap.
-For each included source, we extracted relevant information such as study context (country/region, education level), methodology (e.g., survey, case study, experiment), and key findings or conclusions related to our themes.
+Instead, we employed an inductive thematic synthesis to organize findings into the three main themes (hybrid teaching, teacher wellbeing, technology integration), while noting areas of overlap.
+For each included source, we extracted relevant information, including study context (country/region, education level), methodology (e.g., survey, case study, experiment), and key findings or conclusions related to our themes.
 We paid special attention to identifying common trends or patterns across studies – for instance, recurring benefits or challenges of hybrid teaching reported in different contexts, or consistent predictors of teacher wellbeing.
-We also noted divergent findings or potential contradictions (e.g., if some studies reported positive impacts of a certain technology while others reported no effect or negative impacts).
+We also noted divergent findings or potential contradictions (e.g., if some studies reported positive impacts of a particular technology while others reported no effect or negative consequences).

 To enhance rigor, we compared our emerging synthesis with findings from existing literature reviews where available.
 For example, a recently published systematic review on K-12 teacher stress and burnout during COVID-19 provided a benchmark for individual studies on teacher wellbeing, and we cross-checked whether our observations aligned with its summary of evidence.
 We also triangulated quantitative data (survey results, statistical outcomes) with qualitative insights (teacher interviews, open-ended responses) to capture both the scale and the human experience of post-pandemic educational changes.
 Throughout the analysis, we remained mindful of contextual factors – recognizing that educational outcomes during the pandemic were influenced by a multitude of factors (e.g., a well-resourced private school in one country might experience hybrid learning very differently from an under-resourced public school in another).
 Where possible, we highlight such contextual considerations in our narrative.